 Monica began her career as a Bankruptcy Attorney with a private law firm and assisted clients to reduce or eliminate debt, or to proceed with bankruptcy.
 Prior to joining Johnson Law, Monica worked as a Chief criminal prosecutor with the Travis County District Attorney’s Office in Austin, Texas.
 She was entrusted to represent the State in numerous high profile and complex cases, including Murder, Aggravated Robbery, and Sexual Assaults of Children.
 Monica also regularly conducted investigation trainings for multiple law enforcement agencies in Austin.
 Most recently, Monica was a felony criminal prosecutor and appellate attorney with the 17th Judicial District Attorney’s Office in Brighton, Colorado.

-After 15 years in prosecution and having had the privilege and honor of representing hundreds of victims and families as a prosecutor in Texas and Colorado, Monica had a very strong desire to pivot to the practice of construction and real estate law.
+After nearly 18 years in prosecution, and having had the privilege and honor of representing hundreds of victims and families as a prosecutor in Texas and Colorado, Monica had a very strong desire to pivot to the practice of construction and real estate law.
 Monica has extensive trial and courtroom experience, and she is devoted to work tirelessly and advocate zealously for her clients in order to obtain the best possible outcomes.

-Monica is bilingual (English/Spanish), and she graduated Summa Cum Laude from St. Edward’s University in May 2002 and earned her law degree from Texas Tech University in School of Law in December 2004, after graduating early from law school.
+Monica is bilingual (English/Spanish).
+She graduated Summa Cum Laude from St. Edward’s University in May 2002, and earned her law degree from Texas Tech University School of Law in December 2004, after graduating early from law school.
 During her final year of law school, Monica was the President of the Multicultural Law Students Association, and she was a law clerk with the Federal Public Defender’s Office in the Northern District of Texas.

-Monica is a member of the Colorado Bar Association, the Colorado Women’s Bar Association, the Adams Broomfield Counties Bar Association, and the Austin Bar Association.
+Monica is a member of the Colorado Bar Association, the Colorado Women’s Bar Association, the Colorado Trial Lawyers Association, the Denver Bar Association, and the Austin Bar Association.